 I invite you to contact me for a free initial phone consultation to get to know me, discuss your concerns, ask any questions you have about counseling or my practice and gain a sense of how we could best work together.
 To schedule a free initial phone consultation, please contact me via email or call me at (303) 489-8432.

-The standard rate for an hour individual session, couple/relationship session or Skype distance counseling session is $135.
-I offer a $5 discount for cash and check payments.
-I also provide longer sessions at an additional charge.
+The standard rate for a 1-hour individual session or Skype distance counseling session is $185.
+I also provide couples/relationship sessions and longer sessions at an additional charge.

-Payments can be made via cash, check, credit card (VISA, MasterCard, American Express or Discover) or PayPal.
+Payments can be made via Venmo: @Shanly-Weber (preferred), Zelle: [email protected] (preferred), Square, or PayPal.
+I also take cash, check, and credit card (VISA, MasterCard, American Express or Discover).
 I do not work directly with insurance providers, but I can provide you with a super bill for you to submit to your insurance company/healthcare plan for possible reimbursement.